Large Powers asymptotics, Khinchin families and Lagrangian distributions: Power is little o of index

 \section{Power $n$ is little \lq o\rq\, of index $k$}

-To obtain an asymptotic formula in this case where $k/n \to \infty$, as $n \to \infty$, we require more from $\psi$, namely, that $\psi$ is uniformly Gaussian.
+To obtain a large powers asymptotic formula in this case where $k/n \to \infty$, as $n \to \infty$, we require more from $\psi$, namely, we will asume that $\psi$ is uniformly Gaussian.
 In an appendix of this paper, we describe at some length these so called uniformly Gaussian power series.

 Since uniformly Gaussian power series are strongly Gaussian, Hayman's asymptotic formula \eqref{eq:asymptotic formula coeffs} is valid for $\psi$ and thus $Q_\psi=1$.